PavanRangani/docs/docs/prd/incentive-stock/exercise.md

     - When it value is `Unkonwn` then shows `-` here otherwise shows `Yes` or `No`.
   - Exercise Price
     - Decimal appears.
-    - Show total of `Exercise Price` in the column.
+    - Show total of `Exercise Price` at the bottom in the column.
   - Exercised Gain
     - Show decimal values.
     - `Exercised Gain` = `Shares Held or Shares Sold` * `[(Exercise Price of Grant)-(Exercise Price)]`.
-    - Show total of `Exercised Gain` in the column.
+    - Show total of `Exercised Gain` at the bottom in the column.
   - Federal Tax Withholding
     - Decimal appears.
     - Applicable only for `NQSO` type.